 For management purposes, the Group has identified two reportable segments based on the minerals present in the Projects detailed in the Quarterly Activities Report released to the Australian Securities Exchange each quarter.
 Based on the contents of this report, the reportable segments identified are:

 - 1. Gold (comprising the Meekatharra and Mt Lucky Projects); and - 2.
-Iron Ore (comprising the Mt Forrest Project via the equity accounted investment in Yilgiron).
+Iron Ore (comprising the Mt Forrest Project).

-Segment information provided to the directors for the year ended 30 June 2023 is as follows:
+Segment information provided to the directors for the year ended 30 June 2024 is as follows: